Entry Fee in Jūrmala

 The fee is charged for entering the Jūrmala special regime area (see map), so you only need to buy a day pass for the day of entry.
 The period of stay in the Jūrmala special regime area (without leaving) is not limited.

-3. On weekend, I will go by car from Riga to visit my friends who live in Jūrmala, Valteri, and I will go back the following day.
+3. On the weekend, I will go by car from Riga to visit my friends who live in Jūrmala, Valteri, and I will go back the following day.
 Do I have to buy a pass for both days?

 When driving through the city centre, you will cross the special regime area twice – first, at the Priedaine checkpoint and then at Valtera prospekts on the way back.
 As you will enter the Jūrmala special regime area on different days, a day pass must be purchased for each day.